DKISTDC/package-template/docs/index.rst

-Welcome to Astropy Package Template's documentation!
+Welcome to SunPy Package Template's documentation!
 ====================================================

-The Astropy package template is designed to help quickly create new Python packages within the Astropy ecosystem.
+The SunPy package template is designed to help quickly create new Python packages within the SunPy ecosystem.

 Getting Started
 ---------------

-The Astropy Package template uses the `Cookiecutter
+The SunPy Package template uses the `Cookiecutter
 <http://cookiecutter.readthedocs.io/>`_ project to make it easier to get
 started.
 To use the package template you need cookiecutter installed, depending on how you have Python installed it can be obtained through either pip or